Wild Adapter: Characters

-Tokitoh is first introduced as a boy running from pursuers.
+Tokito is first introduced as a boy running from pursuers.
 He collapses, unconscious, in an alley, where Kubota finds him soon after leaving the Izumokai.
-Tokitoh's right hand is that of a beast's—and that of deceased W·A users—and it occasionally causes him immense pain.
+Tokito's right hand is that of a beast's—and that of deceased W·A users—and it occasionally causes him immense pain.
 He keeps it covered by a black glove.
 He has no memory of his past before Kubota picked him up, other than flashes of a menacing figure who calls him "Minoru."
-Tokitoh is loud, impulsive, stubborn, and tactless at times, but he is straightforward, kind-hearted, and a very loyal ally.
+Tokito is loud, impulsive, stubborn, and tactless at times, but he is straightforward, kind-hearted, and a very loyal ally.

-Kubota, along with several other characters, refers to Tokitoh as a "cat," or "stray cat."
-Tokitoh calls Kubota "Kubo-chan."
-Tokitoh is highly protective of Kubota, and gets jealous easily when he thinks someone else is closer to Kubota.
+Kubota, along with several other characters, refers to Tokito as a "cat," or "stray cat."
+Tokito calls Kubota "Kubo-chan."
+Tokito is highly protective of Kubota, and gets jealous easily when he thinks someone else is closer to Kubota.